Tudat/tudat/tutorials/tudatFeatures/estimationSetup/observationSimulation.rst

 In addition to the observation biases (see :ref:`observationBiases`), which are part of the observation model and typically deterministic, stochastic noise may be added to the observations when simulating them.

-The interface for observation noise is made general, allowing both time-correlated and time-uncorrelated noise to be added: a function of type :literal:`boost::function< double( const double ) >` must be created.
+The interface for observation noise is made general, allowing both time-correlated and time-uncorrelated noise to be added: a function of type :literal:`std::function< double( const double ) >` must be created.
 Here, the function input is the current time, and the output the noise value.
 You are free to define this function in any way you like.
-Refer to the documentation of :literal:`boost::function` and :literal:`boost::bind` (see :ref:`externalBoost`).
+Refer to the documentation of :literal:`std::function` and :literal:`std::bind` (see :ref:`externalBoost`).

 In typical basic simulation studies, time-uncorrelated white noise is used.
 To easily add this type of noise, you can make use of the Tudat interface to boost probability distributions/random number generation (see :ref:`tudatFeaturesProbabilityDistributions`).
 As an example, the following will generate a function which generates which noise with a mean of 0.005 and a standard deviationof 0.003.